yogeshmishra/dataviscourse15-hw-mishra-yogesh/hw4/README.md

 - The daily sums of votes for different education levels of participants are stored in the array `"education"`.
 Each object in this array represents one education level (field `"education"`) and it's respective count (field `"count(*)"`)
 - Equivalent to education levels, counts for each year of age are stored in the array `"age"`.

 Make sure to unpack the file `data/perDayData.json.zip` as `data/perDayData.json`.
-You don't need to add and commit the unzipped file to your repository; this will keep the size of your repository smaller.

 A second file (**MyWorld_fields.json**) contains meta-information about our data.
 For now, we are interested in the `"priorities"` object that gives us information for each priority.
 Again, the priorities are numbered from 0 (priority 1) to 15 (priority 16).
 You can easily access information for priority 6 via `priority["5"]`.